RisingStack/writing-testable-apis-the-basics/README.md

 The above test can be run with `npm test`.

 ## Designing your codebase - time for unit tests

+Unit tests are the basic building block of tests, where each test case is independent from others.
+Unit tests provide a living documentation of the system and are extremely valuable for design feedback: one looking at your test cases can figure out easily what the given unit does, how you engineered it, what interfaces does it expose.

+As a side effect, unit tests can verify if your units work correctly.

 The magic word here is: TDD, meaning Test-drive development.
 TDD is the process of writing an initially failing test case, that defines